Careless Whisper: Production

 "Careless Whisper" was not included on the first Wham! album, Fantastic, in 1983.
 That year, Michael recorded a version with the producer Jerry Wexler at Muscle Shoals Sound Studio in Sheffield, Alabama.
 Wexler booked Tom Scott to perform the saxophone part, but Michael was not satisfied with his performance.
 Michael would hum the part to him repeatedly, asking for adjustments.
 Napier-Bell recalled: "After two hours, he was still there while everyone in the studio shuddered with embarrassment."

-Though Napier-Bell and Wexler could not hear what was missing from the performance, Wexler trusted Michael's intuition and felt it would be risky to release the song.
+Though Napier-Bell and Wexler could not hear what was missing from Scott's performance, Wexler trusted Michael's intuition and felt it would be risky to release the song.
 He speculated that the saxophone player on the demo had used incorrect fingering, creating a different feel, and that Scott was "just too good to get it".
 Michael wrote later that the version was too "middle of the road ...
 It just didn’t have any of my character on it."
 He said he had been in awe of Wexler and had been nervous working with him.
 Michael took Wexler's advice not to add a key change, saying it was a cliché.

 Innervision Records had planned to release "Careless Whisper" in 1983.
 Michael's song publisher, Dick Leahy, was able to stop the release as Michael controlled the copyright.
 He said: "We knew how big that song could be, so it was necessary to upset a few people to stop it."
 Additionally, Michael was committed to touring with Wham! to promote Fantastic, and felt it would not have made sense to release "Careless Whisper" as a solo single at that point.